headline-design/fireblocks-monorepo/README.md

 This is an demo project for the Permissionless Hackathon to demonstrate how to integrate Fireblocks' Non-Custodial Wallets SDK with the latest Turborepo build system.

+## What is Turborepo?

+Turborepo is a build system for monorepos.
+It is designed to be fast, flexible, and easy to use.
+It is built on top of [ESBuild](https://esbuild.github.io/), [Vercel](https://vercel.com/), and [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).

+## Why Turborepo?

+Turborepo can tremendously improve the development experience for Web3 builders.
+By managing, building, and inteligently caching your Web3 apps in a monorepo, Turborepo can save you time and money.

+For complex applications and full stack applications like the Fireblocks NCW, Turborepo can be a game changer.
+It can help you manage your entire stack in a single repository, and it can help you build and deploy your entire stack in a single command.

 ## Using this Fireblocks MonoRepo

 Run the following commands: